 - A user sends a request to the agent in natural language — no special commands required.

-- The agent decides whether to use the MCP Server to fulfill the request and which tools to invoke.
+- The agent decides whether to use the Authoring MCP Server to fulfill the request and which tools to invoke.

 - If this is the first time the agent uses the server, a browser tab opens with the standard ClickHelp login page.
 The user authenticates using their regular credentials — SSO and 2FA are fully supported.
 No API keys are required.